kai-niemi/roach-bank/README.md

     ------------------------------------------
     Σ         125    +   -125 = 0

-_(Note: real accouting doesn't use negative numbers, so this is a simplification)_
+Real accounting doesn't use negative numbers, but in Roach Bank a positive value means increasing value (credit), and a negative value decreasing value (debit).
+A transaction is balanced when the sum of the legs with the same currency equals zero.

 ## Deployment

-Roach Bank can run anywhere, but it's really intended to be globally deployed across multiple regions in a single cloud, multi-cloud or on-prem.
+Roach Bank can run anywhere, but it's intended to be globally deployed across multiple regions in a single cloud, multi-cloud or on-prem.

-When the bank is deployed in a multi-regional topology like US-EU, the accounts and transactions needs to be pinned/domiciled to each region for best performance.
+When deployed in a multi-regional topology (like US-EU), the accounts and transactions needs to be pinned/domiciled to each region for best performance.
 This is done through the geo-partitioned replicas topology (SQL scripts are provided).

-This will provide local read and write latencies and also for one entire region to be brought down without affecting forward progress in any of the other regions.
+It will provide both local read and write latencies and also for one entire region to be brought down without affecting forward progress in any of the other regions.

 See [Deployment Tutorial](distribution/README.md) on how to deploy it to a single or multi-region AWS or GCE cluster.

 ## Implementation

-Roach Bank is a full-stack, distributed system.
-It provides a backend service with a single page web front-end, and a Hypermedia API for traffic generating clients.

-Transfer requests are issued by regional REST clients interacting with the service API, which in turn executes the SQL transactions and publishes push event for the frontend.
+Roach Bank provides a backend service with a single page web front-end, and a Hypermedia API for workload-generating clients.
+The clients issue transfer requests to the service API, which in turn executes the SQL transactions and publishes push event for the frontend.

+As an option, CDC can be used to push change events to either Kafka or an HTTP endpoint, which are translated to websocket push events.
+These push events signals account balance updates and drives the frontend updates.
+Push events are regionally scoped.

-A regionally scoped load balancer sits between the service and CockroachDB nodes.
-Kafka is optional to use with CDC to generate websocket push events to signal balance updates for the frontend.
+A regionally scoped load balancer also sits between the service and CockroachDB nodes.

 ![architecture](diagram_architecture.png)